home subscribe about archives submissions

 EDITORIAL/PUBLISHING COLLECTIVE

 Daria Yudacufski received a master’s degree in art history from UCSB, focusing on issues of race, gender, and sexuality in contemporary art and culture.
 She has worked in cross-cultural education for more than a dozen years and was formerly the publisher of LOUDmouth and director of the Cross Cultural Centers at Cal State L.A.
-She is now the managing director of Visions and Voices, a major arts and humanities initiative at USC.
+She is now the managing director of Visions and Voices, an arts and humanities initiative at USC.

 OUR READERS

-Print run (per issue): 2,000
+Print run (per issue): 1,000

 Make/shift readers are smart, active, and unified by a common interest in progressive or radical social change.